 A general description and range of typical timeframes for project phases is given below.
 Specific work is conducted during each phase while an emphasis is made on public involvement throughout the entire project.

 During the planning phase, questionnaires and public meetings were used to obtain input from property owners.
 Several improvement alternatives were developed and evaluated to determine the best solution.
 A recommended alternative was presented to the public for comment at the end of the planning phase.
 The planning phase of a project typically lasts 12 to 27 months.
-Currently the project is in the planning phase.
 A detailed survey of the main project area has been performed.
 Subsequent to the receipt of the survey a study of the existing storm drainage system was performed to model existing problems.
 A proposed alternate to address stormwater concerns has been studied.
 After reviewing the alternate, additional alternates and more detailed survey of the remaining project areas were needed.
 As a result, additional survey and study efforts commenced in July 2011.
 A proposed alternative was presented to the neighborhood at a Public Meeting on June 25, 2013.

 Design Phase (Started December 2013)

 During the design phase, construction drawings for the alternative selected during the planning phase are developed.
 Many details must be addressed including the determination of specific pipe sizes and alignments, channel widths and lining types, inlet sizes and locations, utility relocations, and easement locations.
 The design phase of a project typically lasts 21 to 36 months.
 The proposed design was presented to the neighborhood at a Public Meeting on January 12, 2016.

 During the permitting phase, the required water quality permits are obtained from Federal and State governments.
 Other permits such as permission to work within railroad and NCDOT rights-of-way will be obtained during this phase.
 The permitting phase of a project typically lasts 3 to 9 months.
 The permitting phase of a project may overlap other phases.